Your browser version is no longer supported, so you may experience issues while using this site.

 Finding your ring after you’ve made a claim

-‘However, if we have replaced it, we’ll give you the option of either swapping the original ring for its replacement, or, if you’d like to keep both rings, you may be able to buy the original back and have both.’
+- If we have replaced it, we’ll give you the option of either swapping the original ring for its replacement, or, if you’d like to keep both rings, you may be able to buy the original back and have both.

 So, there you have it!
 AAMI’s guide to engagement ring insurance.
 If you have any questions, visit the AAMI Help Centre to chat with our virtual assistant.